edoddridge/MITgcm_funcs/readme.md

 ##To read the documentation##
-Open index.html with a web browser (it's in Docs/html).
+Open index.html with a web browser (it's in Docs/html), or click [here](http://edoddridge.bitbucket.org/MITgcm_py/index.html) to view the online documentation.

 ##To use##